 Candidates must apply and be admitted separately to each school, i.e., each school makes its decision independently.
 It is highly recommended that students apply to and enter a joint-degree program from the outset, although it is possible to apply to the second program once matriculated at Yale.

-For details about the requirements for a specific joint degree, please contact the appropriate director of graduate studies at the MacMillan Center and at the relevant professional school.
+For details about the requirements for a specific joint degree, please contact the appropriate DGS at the MacMillan Center and at the relevant professional school.
 Application materials must be requested from both the Admissions Office of the Graduate School of Arts and Sciences and the Admissions Office of the relevant professional school.